Board of Directors and Advisors

 Pam Mendosa is a nursing graduate from Jefferson State in Alabama.
 Her nursing career included work as an ER nurse at Waynesboro Virginia Community Hospital, and then at the University of Virginia.
-During her 20 years at the university, Pam was a research nurse, research coordinator and administrative director at the Diabetes Technology Center where she did research and wrote protocols.
+During her 20 years at the university, Pam was a research nurse, research coordinator, and administrative director at the Diabetes Technology Center where she did research and wrote protocols.

 As a retired nurse and wildlife rehabber in Virginia for 18 years, Pam first began volunteering at C.A.R.E.
 Baboon Sanctuary - for a month-long “vacation” in 2011.
-This began her love of Africa and non-human primates, that has included volunteer stays in Kenya, Cameroon, and South Africa.
-Stays ranging from a month to over a year, included being a surrogate mother, chopping vegetables, scrubbing cages, writing release protocols, organizing a clinic, overseeing rebuilds of a compound, and of course enjoying the beauty and wonder of Africa!
+This began her love of Africa and non-human primates, which has included volunteer stays in Kenya, Cameroon, and South Africa.
+Stays ranging from a month to over a year included being a surrogate mother, chopping vegetables, scrubbing cages, writing release protocols, organizing a clinic, overseeing rebuilds of a compound, and of course enjoying the beauty and wonder of Africa!
 Pam even returned to help rebuild CA.R.E. after the tragic fire claimed the life of its founder, Rita Miljo.

 Dr. Sian Evans was born in the United Kingdom.
 She also received her Ph.D. from the University of Wales in 1981.
 Dr. Evans interest in primatology started when she met Porky, the alpha male in a group of pigtail monkeys, at the London Zoo and studied the social dynamics of his group.
-During her career, Dr. Evans has been the managing director of the DuMond Conservancy for Primates and Tropical Forests in Miami, travels to Colombia to lecture Colombian students in enforcing international laws in trade of primates, was the founding vice president for education for the International Primatological Society, and was awarded the Presidential Medal from the American Society of Primatologists.
+During her career, Dr. Evans has been the managing director of the DuMond Conservancy for Primates and Tropical Forests in Miami, travels to Colombia to lecture Colombian students on enforcing international laws in the trade of primates, was the founding vice president for education for the International Primatological Society, and was awarded the Presidential Medal from the American Society of Primatologists.

 Dr. Evans now lives on a horse ranch in Miami with her retired veterinarian husband, Dr. Robert Cooper, and she herself teaches in the Department of Biological Sciences and the Honors College at Florida International University.
 They have a daughter: Seren, who was a “Teach for America” chemistry teacher at North Miami Beach Senior High and now is now teaching at Southridge High School.
 Their son Evan, a former US Marine, was a student at Lynn University when he unexpectedly died several years ago.
 Sian misses him every single day.